kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 }
 ```

 You can *in a type safe manner, and using auto-completion of visual studio* include or exclude fields.
 Notice that the type is provided in the call (`A`) therefore the editor can help suggest which properties or fields to include or exclude.
-Unlike the normal field-harvester, the `ProjectiveHarvester` uses the FieldsAndProperties fieldharvester so it will by default include more than what you might be used to from using the normal field processor.
+Unlike the normal field-harvester, the `ProjectiveHarvester` uses the FieldsAndProperties field harvester so it will by default include more than what you might be used to from using the normal field processor.

 ```C#
 Asserter assert = TestHelper.CreateShortAsserter();